-The Australia–US Ministerial Consultations (AUSMIN) are the principal forum for bilateral consultations with the United States.
-Held regularly, alternating between Australia and the United States, AUSMIN brings together the Australian Ministers for Foreign Affairs and for Defence with the US Secretaries of State and Defense, along with senior officials from both portfolios.
+The Australia–US Ministerial Consultations (AUSMIN) is the principal forum for bilateral consultations with the United States.
+Held regularly, alternating between Australia and the United States, AUSMIN brings together the Australian Ministers for Foreign Affairs and Defence with the US Secretaries of State and Defense, along with senior officials from both portfolios.

 The consultations provide a major opportunity to discuss and share perspectives and approaches on major global and regional political issues, and to deepen bilateral foreign security and defence cooperation.

 AUSMIN fact sheet: dates and locations

 AUSMIN 2018, Palo Alto

 Then-Minister for Foreign Affairs Julie Bishop, then-Minister for Defence Marise Payne, US Secretary of State Michael Pompeo and then-Secretary of Defense James Mattis, met at the Hoover Institution at Stanford University in Palo Alto, California on 23-24 July 2018 for the Australia-United States Ministerial Consultations.

 On 5 June 2017, Minister for Foreign Affairs Julie Bishop and Minister for Defence Marise Payne, hosted US Secretary of State Rex W. Tillerson, and Secretary of Defense James Mattis in Sydney for the annual Australia-United States Ministerial consultations.

 AUSMIN 2015, Boston

 Minister for Foreign Affairs Julie Bishop, Minister for Defence Marise Payne, US Secretary of State John Kerry, and Secretary of Defense Ashton Carter met on 13 October 2015 in Boston for the Australia-United States Ministerial consultations.